search-rug/spoon-pttgrime/README.md

 Fan-in at the package level.
 ```
 // steps for calculation
-1. get list of classes of the pattern instance (from SSA)
+1. get list of classes of the pattern instance (from pattern description)
 2. for each class in set (1), get package name
 3. remove duplications from set (2)
-4. for each package in set(3), get classes in the system that depend on it (from spoon)
+4. for each package in set(3), get classes in the system that depend on it (from Spoon)
 5. for each class in set (4), get package name
 6. remove duplications from set (5)
 ```